auth0-blog/sample-nodeserver-dinos/README.md

 ...
 ```

-`GET` Route: `/api/dinosaur/:id` returns an object with a single dinosaur's details, ie:
+`GET` Route: `/api/dinosaur/:id` returns an object with a single dinosaur's expanded details, ie:

 ```
 {